 Step 3: Record details of the noise

-Please complete a noise diary initially for a 2-week period and email it to Health Services.
+Please complete a noise diary initially for a 2-week period and email [email protected].
 Your diary sheets need to adequately reflect the problem.
 For the matter to be investigated, we need you to record:

 - The times the noise occurs (dates and times of day)